-The archaeological evaluation comprised the excavation of a single trench, measuring 9.6 long and 1.8m wide.
+In the first instance, an archaeological evaluation of the site was undertaken to establish the presence or absence of any buried remains of archaeological interest prior to the proposed construction of a fish passage around the weir.
+The evaluation was carried out in November 2008, and comprised the excavation of a single trench, measuring 9.6 long and 1.8m wide.
 No archaeological deposits or features were encountered in the excavated trench, the simple stratigraphic sequence comprising the natural clay geology, mottled sand subsoil, and topsoil.
-It is concluded that the construction of the proposed fish passage will not have any impact on any sub-surface archaeological resource of the area between the west bank of the River Bollin and Sutt Brook.
-In accordance with the agreed project design, however, an archaeological watching brief should be maintained during the construction of the fish passage.
-This should be targeted on the bank of the River Bollin, and is intended to make an adequate archaeological record of any stonework that lines the river channel.
+It was concluded that the construction of the proposed fish passage would not have any impact on any sub-surface archaeological resource of the area between the west bank of the River Bollin and Sutt Brook although, in accordance with the agreed project design, an archaeological watching brief was maintained during construction work.
+This targeted the river bank, and was intended primarily to establish whether the river channel had been lined with stone at this point.